Tiger II: Reliability and mobility

-Early Tiger IIs proved unreliable, owing principally to leaking seals and gaskets, an overburdened drive train originally intended for a lighter vehicle, and teething problems with the final drive and steering unit; both of which had been newly designed for the Tiger II.
+Early Tiger IIs proved unreliable, owing principally to leaking seals and gaskets, an overburdened drive train originally intended for a lighter vehicle, and teething problems with the final drive and steering unit, both of which had been newly designed for the Tiger II.
 The final drive unit and the double radius steering gear were initially particularly prone to failures.

+The new double-link track proved to be vulnerable to sideways stresses when the tank was driving on uneven terrain, as well as causing only every other sprocket tooth to engage with the track, leading to their rapid wear and potentially damaging the final drive.
+The inspector general of panzer troops, Wolfgang Thomale, said in a briefing on November 4, 1944, "These complaints could be traced back to the new track, which, although a considerable production simplification, on the other hand entails a greater susceptibility of the Tiger."
+The engagement of only every second sprocket tooth was causing "sudden jerks in the final drive, which cannot withstand these blows".

-Henschel's chief designer, Erwin Aders, said, "The failure occurred because the Tiger II went into production without considering the test results."
+Henschel's chief designer, Erwin Aders, wrote, "The failure occurred because the Tiger II went into production without considering the test results."
 Lack of crew training could amplify this problem; drivers originally given only limited training on other tanks were often sent directly to operational units already on their way to the front.

-The Schwere Heeres Panzer Abteilung 501 (s.H.Pz.Abt.
-501) arrived on the Eastern Front with only eight out of 45 tanks operational; these faults were mostly due to final drive failures.
+The Schwere Heeres Panzer Abteilung 501 arrived on the Eastern Front with only eight out of 45 tanks operational; these faults were mostly due to final drive failures.
 The first five Tiger IIs delivered to the Panzer Lehr Division broke down before they could be used in combat, and were destroyed to prevent capture.

-Henschel worked closely with crews to solve the mechanical problems, and with the introduction of modified seals, gaskets and drive train components, as well as improved driver training and sufficient maintenance, the Tiger II could be maintained in a satisfactory operational condition.
+Henschel worked closely with crews to solve the problems, and with the introduction of modified seals, gaskets, drive train components and a new track and sprocket wheel design, as well as improved driver training and sufficient maintenance, the Tiger II could be maintained in a satisfactory operational condition.
 Statistics from 15 March 1945 show reliability rates of 59 percent for the Tiger, almost equal to the 62 percent of the Panzer IV and better than the 48 percent of the Panther that were operational by this period.

-The s.H.Pz.Abt 503 noted in an after-action report during operations in Hungary, November 1944:
+The 503rd Heavy Panzer Battalion report noted in a November 1944, after-action report on operations in Hungary:

 Notwithstanding its initial reliability problems, the Tiger II was remarkably agile for such a heavy vehicle.
 Contemporary German records and testing results indicate that its tactical mobility was as good as or better than most German or Allied tanks.

+Lt Col H.A.
+Shields of the American Army's 66th Armored Regiment reported in 1945: